Lace Expansion and Mean-Field Behavior for the Random Connection Model: Introduction

 A book on percolation in high dimensions was written by the first two authors~\cite{HeyHof17}.
 It contains a self-contained proof of the lace expansion for bond percolation as well as an extensive summary of recent results on high-dimensional percolation.
 Another detailed description of the lace expansion is given by Slade~\cite{Sla06}, with a focus on self-avoiding walk.
 One of the corner stones of high-dimensional percolation is the seminal 1990 paper by Hara and Slade~\cite{HarSla90}, successfully applying the lace expansion to bond percolation on $\mathbb Z^d$ in sufficiently high dimension.

 While this paper contains many ideas and techniques from percolation, the above references deal with discrete lattices mostly, whereas we deal with a model of continuum percolation.
-When highlighting the difference of the former models to continuum percolation, we refer to them as lattice percolation or discrete percolation.
+When highlighting the difference of the former models to continuum percolation, we refer to them as \chr{lattice or discrete percolation.}

 Continuum percolation may be regarded as a branch of percolation theory, including some aspects of stochastic geometry, and, in particular, the theory of point processes.
 A textbook on the Poisson point process was written by the third author and Penrose~\cite{LasPen17}.
 Continuum percolation was first considered in 1961 by Gilbert~\cite{Gil61} for the Poisson blob model.
-The random connection model in the way it is introduced in this paper was first introduced in 1991 by Penrose~\cite{Pen91}.
+Partially motivated by \cite{Gil61}, the random connection model was first introduced in 1991 by Penrose~\cite{Pen91}.
 A textbook treatment of continuum percolation was given by Meester and Roy~\cite{MeeRoy96}, also summarizing some properties of the random connection model.
 Among those properties is the essential result that $\lambda_c = \lambda_T$, which was first obtained in full generality in 1995 by Meester~\cite{Mee95}.
 As a representative treatment of continuum percolation in the physics literature, we point to the book by Torquato~\cite{Tor02}.
 More recently, the RCM was considered by the third author and Ziesche~\cite{LasZie17}, and they prove that the subcritical two-point function satisfies the Ornstein-Zernike equation (OZE).
 We point out that~\eqref{eq:LE_identity_OZE} is precisely the OZE (and~\eqref{eq:fourier-lace-expansion-equation} is the OZE in Fourier space).

 Continuum percolation has a finite-volume analogue, by restricting to a bounded domain---see the monograph by Penrose~\cite{Pen03} about random geometric graphs.
-The finite-volume analogue of the RCM was investigated by Penrose~\cite{Pen16}, where it is called \emph{soft random geometric graph}.
+The finite-volume analogue of the RCM was investigated by Penrose~\cite{Pen16}, \ch{who calls it the \emph{soft random geometric graph}.
+Recently, the RCM has attracted lots of attention, e.g.\ \cite{BetLas21,GraHeyMonMor19,LasNesSch18}.}